Oklahoma Law Enforcement Memorial

 In January 2022 John Randolph was hired as a Reserve Officer for the Ringling Police Department serving as a Captain.
 In June 2023 Captain John Randolph became the School Resource Officer (SRO) for Ringling Public Schools.

-On Friday September 22, 2023, at approximately 8 p.m. during a Ringling High School varsity football game, Captain Randolph was escorting a teacher who was carrying the money from the front admission gate to the concession stand when Captain Randolph tripped on wood debris, falling forward onto a wood pile causing internal injuries.
-Captain Randolph was first transported to a local hospital then ultimately airlifted to Medical City Hospital in Denton, Texas.
+On Friday September 22, 2023, at approximately 8 p.m. during a Ringling High School varsity football game, Captain Randolph was escorting a teacher who was carrying the gate money from the front admission gate to the concession stand.
+While walking with the teacher on a dark path beside the concession stand Captain Randolph tripped over a pile of wood debris, falling forward onto the wood pile causing internal injuries.
+Captain Randolph was in severe pain and vomiting blood.
+Captain John Randolph was first transported to a local hospital then ultimately airlifted to Medical City Hospital in Denton, Texas.
 After several surgeries Captain Randolph went into septic shock and died from his injuries on Monday, September 25, 2023, at approximately 7:20 p.m.

-Besides his parents, John R. Randolph III was survived by his wife Angie, his son John R. Randolph IV, and his wife Carlee.
+Besides his parents, John R. Randolph III was survived by his wife Angie, their son John R. Randolph IV, and his wife Carlee.

 The earthly remains of John R. Randolph III were cremated.